LiorLazar/LiorLazar/README.md

  # 💫 About Me
 My Name is Lior.
-I am a Senior Cyber Security & Incident Response Analyst.<br>Student for Computer Science and starting to learn coding.<br>A very motivated and results-driven Student.
+I am a Cyber Security & Incident Response Analyst.<br>Student for Computer Science and starting to learn coding.<br>A very motivated and results-driven Student.

 ---
 ## 🌐 Socials: